dusthandler/CITM_Dev_1/README.md

 # CITM_Dev_1

-Ninjump is a plataformer game where you will have to value from your skills and reflexes to advance.
+Ninjump is a platformer game where you will have to use your skills and reflexes to advance.

-## How to play:
-#Team members & Github profiles:
+## Team members & Github profiles:

 - Marc Doctor Pedrosa
 	https://github.com/thedoctormarc